-The language of the Collective Bargaining Agreement, Article 7, PSE Memo #4, states, "In Level 22 and above offices, PSEs in retail/customer services (Function 4) who work the window will not exceed 10% of the career retail clerks in that installation whose duties include working the window.
+The Collective Bargaining Agreement, Article 7.1.B.6. states, "In Level 22 and above offices, PSEs in retail/customer services (Function 4) who work the window will not exceed 10% of the career retail clerks in that installation whose duties include working the window.
 The rounding-up rule of .5 and above applies.